Hotel De Anza: History

 The interior of the De Anza is distinguished by a main lobby where Art Deco elements are integrated into a predominantly Spanish Colonial Revival decorative scheme.
 The lobby reaches two stories in height and contains large wooden beams with stenciled colored floral patterns.
 Major factors of the interior design are the highly detailed wrought iron balconies, the huge wrought iron chandelier and double arch doorways.
 To one side is a fireplace with a huge canopy that reaches to the ceiling.
 Interior doors are all distinguished by their colored stenciled floral designs.

 By the 1970s, the hotel had become run down and was nearly demolished.
 Instead, the San Jose Redevelopment Agency was able to save the building and arranged for its reconstruction, which cost twenty times its initial construction price.
+It reopened in 1990, fully restored.
+It joined the Destination by Hyatt division of Hyatt in 2019.

+The hotel closed on May 30, 2024, at which point it ceased to be associated with Hyatt.
+The shuttered hotel was sold in November 2024 for $11.5 million, roughly half of its 2014 value.
+It reopened in December 2024, as renovations were underway.